Aris Dimaunahan: Coaching career

 After retiring as a player, Dimaunahan began a coaching career, with stints both professionally and in women's college basketball.
 In 2015 he served as an assistant coach with the Blackwater Elite, and in 2017 he became an assistant coach for the Lady Bulldogs.
 In 2015, Dimanauhan was an assistant coach for Patrick Aquino and the Philippines women's national basketball team.

 In 2022, after Aquino decided to focus on the women's national team, Dimaunahan was promoted as NU's head coach.
 Later that year, he led the Lady Bulldogs to their seventh consecutive UAAP title.
+The streak would end in Season 86.